 Place the milk jar and tweezers on a tray.
 I just poured out the acrylic pumpkins on the tray (I love these food trays to keep preschool messes contained), but you can put them in a bowl is you’d rather.

 Invite your preschoolers to join you.
+(They might also like these printable autumn activities, too!)

-Fall Fine Motor Activity
+Autumn Fine Motor Activity

 The concept is simple.
-The preschooler or toddler simply uses the jumbo tweezers to drop the acrylic pumpkins in the glass milk jugs
+The preschooler or toddler simply uses the jumbo tweezers to drop the acrylic pumpkins in the glass milk jugs.

 Using the tweezers to pick up the acrylic pumpkins takes quite a bit of dexterity and coordination, and my three year old found it too difficult, although for my kindergartener it was just the right amount of challenge.
+Using the jumbo tweezers will help develop hand-strength, though, which is so important in writing development.

 This activity was great for my toddler as well.
 (Disclaimer – this activity does involve small parts, so please be responsible and supervise your toddler to prevent choking).
-While James, who is not yet two, wasn’t interested in attempting the pincher grasp for this activity, it still allowed him to practice hand-eye coordination.
+While my toddler, who is not yet two, wasn’t interested in attempting the pincher grasp for this activity, it still allowed him to practice hand-eye coordination.

 Read More About Developing Fine Motor Skills in These Posts